 "I'm sorry for

 that."
 She sighed.
-"I don't think I always treated you as
+"I don't think I always treated you as well as I

-well as I could have."
+could have."

-"You tolerated me, gave
+"You tolerated me and

-me freedom to explore the meaning of my own existence.
-And you let me have opera, and all my other
+gave me the freedom to explore the meaning of my own existence.
+And you let me

-passions of the moment," he smiled at her.
+have opera and all my other passions of the moment."
+He smiled at her.
+"I

-"I have no complaints, Captain."
+have no complaints, Captain."

 She just nodded, her head